onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
+`X` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
+`W` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
+`R` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values
-`X` | memref of any type values or tensor of any type values `W` | memref of any type values or tensor of any type values `R` | memref of any type values or tensor of any type values `B` | memref of any type values or tensor of any type values or none type `sequence_lens` | memref of any type values or tensor of any type values or none type `initial_h` | memref of any type values or tensor of any type values or none type `initial_c` | memref of any type values or tensor of any type values or none type `P` | memref of any type values or tensor of any type values or none type
+`B` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
+`sequence_lens` | tensor of 32-bit signless integer values or memref of 32-bit signless integer values or none type `initial_h` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
+`initial_c` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
+`P` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type

 #### Results:

 | Result | Description |
 | :----: | ----------- |
-`Y` | memref of any type values or tensor of any type values or none type `Y_h` | memref of any type values or tensor of any type values or none type `Y_c` | memref of any type values or tensor of any type values or none type
+`Y` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
+`Y_h` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type
+`Y_c` | tensor of 16-bit float or 32-bit float or 64-bit float values or memref of 16-bit float or 32-bit float or 64-bit float values or none type

 ### `onnx.LeakyRelu` (ONNXLeakyReluOp)